STUDY

 ON THE BASIS OF CONTACT

-On the basis of contact among the member, social groups are divided into two types: 1) Primary and, 2) Secondary Group.
+On the basis of contact among members, social groups are broadly classified into two types:

 Primary Group

-5. The members possess similar attributes such as language, interests, culture, religion etc.
+5. Members often possess similar attributes such as language, interests, culture, and religion.

-6. There is physical proximity among the members.
+6. There is a high degree of physical proximity among members.

-Primary groups have great importance in our society.
-For instance, the family provides food, shelter and care to a child.
-An individual learns his culture and develops a healthy personality within this primary group to become a productive citizen of society.
+Primary groups play a vital role in society.
+For instance, the family provides food, shelter, and emotional care to a child.
+It is within this primary group that individuals learn culture, develop personality, and are socialized into becoming responsible members of society.

 Secondary Group

-The concept of Secondary Group is given by Maciver.
-Secondary groups have the following characteristics:
+The concept of the Secondary Group was introduced by MacIver.
+Secondary groups are characterized by the following features:

-6. There is less physical proximity among the members.
+6. There is limited physical proximity among members.

 ON THE BASIS OF IDENTIFICATION